-Vis Moot competitors from every corner of the globe are invited to prepare for the Vienna and Hong Kong competitions via a one-week online pre-moot event, including over 100 practice rounds with dozens of teams and arbitrators from over 40 countries.
+Vis Moot competitors from every corner of the globe are invited to prepare for the Vienna and Hong Kong competitions via a one-week online pre-moot event.

 When will the Pace-IICL 3rd Annual Pre-Moot take place?